kno10/python-kmedoids/paper.md

 by exploiting redundancies when computing swaps for all k existing medoids.
 Originally FasterPAM was implemented in Java and published within the open-source library ELKI [@Schubert/Zimek/2019a].

+# Statement of need

+To make the recent algorithmic improvements to k-medoids clustering available to a wider audience, we made an easy to use package available to the Rust and Python communities.

 Here, we introduce the ``kmedoids`` Rust crate (https://github.com/kno10/rust-kmedoids) along with a Python wrapper package ``kmedoids`` (https://github.com/kno10/python-kmedoids) to make this fast algorithm easier to employ by researchers in various fields.